 And then, to top that, in our retirements, we both became writers.

 Gösta writes non-fiction stories about his father, his upbringing in a region of Europe torn by wars, about his lustrous career.
 He was an academic surgeon and relished teaching the younger generations of doctors.
 He loves history, and one can see how the knowledge of the past can help us understand the present, and possibly predict the future.
 This applies to the history of surgery, as well as to political and social matters.
-His fourth book in the making will be a collection of essays on a variety of topics, from the training of young surgeons to thoughts on an afterlife, evolution, human intelligence, Christmas, and dozens more.
+His fourth book in the making will be a collection of essays on various topics, from the training of young surgeons to thoughts on an afterlife, evolution, human intelligence, Christmas, and dozens more.

 Had I mentioned that he’s a veteran?
 A painter?
 A sculptor?
 A farmer?